-Chillies can be relatively easy to grow however some can be a little picky, so if you are having trouble, you may find the answer to your problems here.
+It can be relatively easy to grow your own chillies, however some can be a little picky, so if you are having trouble, you may find the answer to your problems here.
 If you are still unsure on how to grow chilli plants read our guide.

-To grow chillies from seed you need to fill a seed tray with any multi-purpose compost.
+To grow chilli plants from seed you need to fill a seed tray with any multi-purpose compost.
 Sow the seeds in furrows, cover and water them.

 They now need to be kept in a heated propagator or on a warm windowsill at a temperature of 18 degrees and should be ready to prick out in 3-4 weeks.
 You can find a detailed chilli growing guide here.

 You can move chillies outside once the risk of frost has passed, however doing so will make it harder to control environmental factors such as watering.
-Certain slower fruiting varieties such as habanero will require a more heat and light to encourage fruits so are best kept inside.
+Certain slower fruiting chilli varieties such as habanero will require a more heat and light to encourage chilli fruit so are best kept inside.

 A conservatory is perfect for growing chillies, the protected environment will help simulate the natural growing conditions needed for the chillies and will put you in complete control of the plants environment.
 The main issue you may have is an increase in water consumption due to the higher temperature.

 The best way to control slugs is to regular check your plants and keep them clear of any dead leaves.
-To ensure you are on top of your chilli plant care you can treat your plants with a Chemical Free Slug Control Deterrent..
+To ensure you are on top of your chilli plant care you can treat your plants with a Chemical Free Slug Control Deterrent.

 Another pest to be wary of is aphids, these look like tiny white fleck gathered around the shoot tips or young leaves these can be controlled either with a pesticide or by introducing Beneficial Garden Insects such as ladybirds.